uc-cdis/cdis-manifest/va-testing.data-commons.org/dashboard/Public/documentation/_sources/index.rst.txt

 downloading to your computer.
 Depending on your cohort and variables selection, the file size can vary in the range of 700MB up to 1.3GB.
-The file contains the following: Manhattan plot, QQ plot, metadata file containing all of your selections, attrition tables, and per-chromosome GWAS summary statistics.
+The file contains the following: Manhattan plot, QQ plot, metadata file containing all of your selections, your study’s attrition table, and per-chromosome GWAS summary statistics.

 Frequently Asked Questions
 ==========================